 Credit earned at other institutions may not comprise part of the last 64 semester hours or four semesters of work toward a degree in Emory College of Arts and Sciences, except as described under approved off-campus programs such as the Washington Semester and Education Abroad programs or as described immediately below.
 A final transcript for any summer coursework must be submitted by October 1, immediately following the summer in which the coursework was completed.
 All credits for non-Emory courses must officially appear on the student’s transcript by the end of their first semester upon return to Emory.

 This policy applies to students who enter in the fall 2018 semester or later.
 Students who began before fall 2018 should refer to the Transient Study website for the current policy arrangement

 Students who have completed 64 credit hours of course work in Emory College of Arts and Sciences and are in good standing may receive up to 16 semester hours and one semester of residence credit toward their Emory degree for advanced-level courses taken at another college or university in the USA.
 Approval is required in advance by the Office for Undergraduate Education and by the chairs of the appropriate departments at Emory, who must

-- certify the advanced level of the proposed courses, and
+- Certify the advanced level of the proposed courses, and

-2. provide a compelling reason why these courses cannot be taken at Emory.
+- Provide a compelling reason why these courses cannot be taken at Emory.

-Students who wish to take courses abroad at an international institution must either do so through an approved Emory College Study Abroad programs or the non-Emory program petition process, please visit the Office of International and Summer Programs website.
+Students who wish to take courses abroad at an international institution must either do so through an approved Emory College Education Abroad programs or the non-Emory program petition process, please visit the Office of International and Summer Programs website.

 Approved: Curriculum, Assessment, and Educational Policy Committee, October 30, 2019